johnandrea/generate-gedcom/README.md

 ## Usage

 One input parameter: the number of people to generate.
 Output file is sent to standard out.
+Some stats are printed to stderr.

 ```
 generate-gedcom.py 200 >test.ged 2>run.err